nilesr/Mako-server/README.md

 There is currently an installer for Mac OS X, but all it does is make the "mako-server-start" "mako-server-stop" and "mako-server-restart", then install launchd job to daemonize the server, you still have to put these files somewhere on your system, like /etc or /Library

-There is currently an installer for linux, but it requires upstart, and requires that you keep the files somewhere on your system.
+There is currently an installer for linux, but it requires systemd, and requires that you keep the files somewhere on your system.

 ## Planned features